marciofelicioo/Carvalho_Mariani/README.md

-# Find BedFrame dimensions for Duarte
+# Find BedFrame dimensions for Carvalho & Mariani LDA
 A lightweight HTML and JavaScript app created to assist Carvalho & Mariani LDA in determining bedframe measurements.
 The app processes vertical and horizontal input data to provide:

 Accurate bedframe dimensions for production and design.